aceade/jenkins-npm-practice/README.md

 # jenkins-npm-practice
 A practice project to teach myself how to create Jenkins builds.
-It contains a sample Gulp task to run JSHint validation on a
+It contains a sample Gulp task to run JSHint validation on a piece of JavaScript code.

 ## Setting up Jenkins
 This assumes you have Jenkins installed.
 If not, that is beyond the scope of this README; consult [the Jenkins documentation](https://www.jenkins.io/doc/book/installing/) for details.